sevenbamboos/my-blog-origin/source/_drafts/english-phrasal-verbs.md

 --- | ---
 Did you manage to read the report?
 Well, I looked _ it, but I haven't read it properly | at How do I get to your village coming from the city?
-When you're on the motorway, look _ for a sign saying "Willowsdean" | out The bank robbers had a _ standing at the street corner to warn them if the police came | lookout I wasn't in the demonstration.
-I was just an _ | onlooker Lord Muck is such a terrible snob.
-He looks _ on most other people | down We had to look _ to the time when our child will be old enough to go to university | ahead She's looking _ for a new English course.
-She's not very satisfied with the one she's following at the moment | around I'm really looking _ to seeing my cousins again next week | forward You're a popular girl, Grace, and a lot of the younger ones look _ to you | up After a long recession the economic situation is looking _ | up I looked _ the report on the way to the meeting | over I looked _ the report and scribbled down a few notes | through Detectives are looking _ the murder | into
+When you're on the motorway, look _ for a sign saying "Willowsdean" | out look out | How do I get to your village coming from the city?
+When you're on the motorway, look out for a sign saying "Willowsdean"
+The bank robbers had a _ standing at the street corner to warn them if the police came | lookout lookout | The bank robbers had a lookout standing at the street corner to warn them if the police came I wasn't in the demonstration.
+I was just an _ | onlooker onlooker | I wasn't in the demonstration.
+I was just an onlooker Lord Muck is such a terrible snob.
+He looks _ on most other people | down look down | Lord Muck is such a terrible snob.
+He looks down on most other people We had to look _ to the time when our child will be old enough to go to university | ahead look ahead | We had to look ahead to the time when our child will be old enough to go to university She's looking _ for a new English course.
+She's not very satisfied with the one she's following at the moment | around look around | She's looking around for a new English course.
+She's not very satisfied with the one she's following at the moment
+I'm really looking _ to seeing my cousins again next week | forward look forward to | I'm really looking forward to seeing my cousins again next week You're a popular girl, Grace, and a lot of the younger ones look _ to you | up look up to sb | You're a popular girl, Grace, and a lot of the younger ones look up to you After a long recession the economic situation is looking _ | up looking up (getting improved) | After a long recession the economic situation is looking up I looked _ the report on the way to the meeting | over look over (check quickly) | I looked over the report on the way to the meeting I looked _ the report and scribbled down a few notes | through look through (check thoroughly) | I looked through the report and scribbled down a few notes Detectives are looking _ the murder | into look into | Detectives are looking into the murder

 # 10
 Question | Answer